lmirza3/lmirza3/project5/README.txt

 /*********************  FILES  ************/
 The final files for this program are:
-1) Tetris.java  - Main file to run program.
-Includes the GUI here
+1) mainTetris.java - Main file to run the program.
+Also uses Singleton Design Pattern here.
+2) Tetris.java  - File that makes the GUI
-2) TetrisGrid.java  - File to initialize game board grid
+3) TetrisGrid.java  - File to initialize game board grid
-3) Tetromino.java - File to initialize our interface for Tetrominos
+4) Tetromino.java - File to initialize our interface for Tetrominos
-4) TetrominoFactory.java - File to use Design Pattern
+5) TetrominoFactory.java - File to use Factory Design Pattern
-5) Block-Tetromino classes:
+6) Blocks/Tetromino classes:
    LBlock.java
    Block.java
    IBlock.java